top of page

 About

 Oran Johnson (b.
-1998) is a London-based composer and multi-instrumentalist whose music is influenced by an eclectic variety of experience and listening.
+1998) is a London-based composer and electric guitarist whose music is influenced by an eclectic variety of experience and listening.

 In December 2023 he released Landscapes, an EP of six pieces for electric guitar that he wrote and recorded over the summer.
 They're pieces that bring together different aspects of his musical life, influenced as much by his experiences of playing guitar in indie bands as his experiences of composing for classical ensembles.
 Each track presents a different atmosphere, creating a journey through energetic rhythms, ambient moods and distorted textures.
 They also each feature a different way of playing the guitar, from using a cello bow to rubbing the strings with a coin.